jackwthake/psu-computer-science/cs163/prog1/readme.md

 This program will contain several classes and structures representing a list of home improvement projects.
-At the highest level, all projects will be split up into groups sorted by their priority, from highest priority to lowest. each group of a given priority will be a Linear Linked List.
-Each node of one of the respective lists will contain the following: The structure containing all of the project's data and a pointer, that points to the next node in the list.
+At the highest level, all projects will be split up into groups sorted by their priority, from highest priority to lowest. each group of a given priority will be represented as a Linear Linked List.
+Each node in the respective lists will contain the following: The structure containing all of the project's data and a pointer, that points to the next node in the list.